 Epcot Festivals: Besides the peak summer months, there’s pretty much a festival going on at Epcot all year.
 The Festival of the Arts, Flower and Garden Festival, Food and Wine Festival, and International Festival of the Holidays all make for unique times to visit Epcot and tend to draw a lot of locals.

-Ride refurbishments and closings: In order to keep everything running smoothly and in tip top shape, Disney does routine maintenance and rehabs on their shows and attractions.
+Ride refurbishments and closings: In order to keep everything running smoothly and in tip top shape, Disney does regular maintenance and rehabs on their shows and attractions.
 These refurbishments are sometimes just routine maintenance, but sometimes they involve extensive changes to attractions that take longer to complete.
 This means that sometimes an attraction or show will be closed for a period of time ranging from a few days to several months.
-If it is important for you to see a specific attraction during your stay, it would be wise to check the schedule to make sure it will be open.
+If it is important for you to experience a specific attraction during your stay, it would be wise to check the schedule to make sure it will be open.
 Nothing is more disappointing than getting your kid excited and prepared to ride a specific attraction and then getting there and finding out that it is closed for repairs during your stay.
-Avoid this scenario and check before you book or at least before you leave home at: http://disneyworld.disney.go.com/calendars/
+Avoid this scenario and check before you book or at least before you leave here.

 Bottom Line: While the pros of going during a slow time highly outweigh the cons, there are cons nonetheless and it is important to be aware of them before your trip.
 The parks have abbreviated hours in the slower season, opening later and closing earlier.
-During the slow times of September, October, and November and December, the Magic Kingdom hosts the Halloween and Christmas parties when the park closes at 7 PM.
-On these days, and many others in the off season, evening parades and fireworks will not be performed every day, making the days they are performed much more crowded.
+During the slow times of September, October, November and December, the Magic Kingdom hosts the Halloween and Christmas parties when the park closes at 7 PM.
+On these days, and many others in the off season, fireworks will not be performed every day, making the days they are performed much more crowded.
 The weather can also be a factor in the off season.
 Be prepared for low temperatures in the 40’s and 50’s during the winter months.
 During many winter nights, you may want to bundle up in hats, scarves, and mittens so be sure to bring them along if you don’t want to pay Disney’s exorbitant prices for them.

 How many days do we need to stay?

-It’s nearly impossible to see and do everything Disney has to offer on one trip, but if you’re looking for a solid taste of it and opportunities to experience the best of what Disney has to offer you should allow at least 5-7 days.
+It’s nearly impossible to see and do everything Disney has to offer on one trip, but if you’re looking for a solid taste of it and opportunities to experience the best of what Disney has to offer, you should allow at least 5-7 days.
 This will allow for one full day at each theme park with time left to experience the water parks, Disney Springs, your resort, other recreational possibilities and time for favorite repeats.
 If you only have time for a quick trip, 3-4 days can allow time to experience the highlights of each theme park if you take advantage of the park hopper option, which allows you to visit more than one park per day.

 Park Tickets: Tickets get cheaper (per day) the more days that you stay.
-Going from a 1-day to a 2-day to a 3-day ticket is going to pretty much double or triple the price of the ticket, but after that it starts become quite a bit cheaper to add additional days.
-Last time I looked at numbers, I think it only cost about $20 to extend a 4-day ticket to a 5-day ticket.
+Going from a 1-day to a 2-day to a 3-day ticket is going to pretty much double or triple the price of the ticket, but after that it starts to become quite a bit cheaper to add additional days.
+Last time I looked at numbers, it only cost about $20 to extend a 4-day ticket to a 5-day ticket.
 You can add on a “Park Hopper” option to your base ticket which allows you to visit multiple parks in one day and there’s also a waterpark add on.
 What you choose will largely depend on how many days you have to spend.

 Park Hopping: To hop or not is the question!
 Some people prefer to have the flexibility of going to more than one park per day.
 The park hopper option allows you to spend the day at the Animal Kingdom and then pop over to the Magic Kingdom for the fireworks or to Epcot for dinner.
 Keep in mind that park hopping does take time out of your day as you have to factor in transportation time from one park to another.
 If you are staying at one of the Epcot or Magic Kingdom resorts it can be much more convenient to hop.
 Also if you are only going to be in the World for a limited number of days but want to visit all of the parks, hopping may be your best option.